trinodb/trino/presto-docs/src/main/sphinx/develop/functions.rst

-For a full example in the codebase, see either the ``presto-ml`` module for machine learning functions or the ``presto-teradata-functions`` module for Teradata-compatible functions, both in the root of the Presto source.
+For a full example in the codebase, see either the ``presto-ml`` module for machine learning functions or the ``presto-teradata-functions`` module for Teradata-compatible functions, both in the root of the Trino source.

 Scalar Function Implementation
 ------------------------------